Tag: Trinity

 1) Why has what divides us overwhelmed what unites us, whether as Christians or as humans (who bear the image of God)?

-2) What is your immediate “gut” to the lyrics from the Newsboys?
+2) What is your immediate “gut” response to the lyrics from the Newsboys?
 What rights do you hold onto?

 3) What has the Holy Spirit been nudging you regarding breaking the barriers you have placed between yourself and others?